Week 9 of Pregnancy

 • You will be coming in for your first prenatal visit.
 There will be many tests, but the most exciting part will be hearing your baby's heartbeat for the first time.

 • Educate yourself on what is safe to eat and do while pregnant.
-It will surprise you, such as not having to handle cat litter or switching to pregnancy-safe cosmetics.
+The information out there might surprise you, however, do check with your doctor about everything you read.

 • Most women have heartburn at some point throughout their pregnancy as a result of hormonal changes.
 Avoid acidic or spicy meals, carbonated drinks, and fried items that cause heartburn.